edujuan/tool-calling-interview-prep/docs/02-fundamentals.md

 3. **Inform**: Tell the user what went wrong
 4. **Abort**: Give up and return error

+With error handling in place, your agent can reliably use individual tools.
+But the real power comes from combining tools - using outputs from one as inputs to another, or running multiple tools simultaneously.

 ## Tool Composition

+Complex tasks often require multiple tools working together.
+There are two primary patterns:

 **Chaining**: Use output of one tool as input to another

+This creates a pipeline where each tool builds on the previous one's work.

 ```python
 # Step 1: Get data